aplyd/aplyd/README.md

 ___

-## Current Favorite Tech
+## Currently Working With
+- JavaScript
 - React
 - Node
-- Styled-components

 ## Want to Learn
 - Typescript